activecell/activecell.com/support/forecasts/analyses/cogs-category-forecast.md

 If you want to tackle a larger period of time at once, you can always zoom out the date range for the analysis and edit entire quarters or years at a time.

-## Viewing one overhead category at a time
+## Viewing one COGS category at a time

-To view a single overhead category, just click on the category's name.
+To view a single COGS category, just click on the category's name.

 <!-- screenshot -->